Sen2Agri/Sen2Agri-System/FAQ.md

 ## How can I delete a site?

-The web interface doesn't allow the user to delete a site.
+Prior to versio 1.8, the web interface didn't allow the user to delete a site.
 If you want to remove a site, you can use the `delete_site.py` script.

 ```bash
 # display the usage information